 Lake Alice WMA is open to fishing; please visit DEC's website for more information about fishing.
 DEC has stocked Lake Alice and the many of the ponds within the wildlife management area with largemouth bass.
 The warm, weedy waters permit bass to grown quite large.
 Brown bullhead and sunfish are also abundant in these waters.
 Fishing is permitted throughout the wildlife management area from shore or car top boats.
 A hand launch is located next to the main parking area off Ridge Road.
 Ice fishing is popular on Lake Alice.

 Bird watching is a popular activity at Lake Alice.
 Whether its waterfowl during migration, raptors in the open fields or song birds in the various diverse habitats present at Lake Alice, there are many varieties of bird species to be seen.
 Trails within the area provide opportunities for hiking, skiing, and snowshoeing for better wildlife viewing.
 Use the Wildlife Management Area Mammal Checklist (PDF 453 KB) and the Wildlife Management Area Bird Checklist (PDF 240 KB) as a wildlife viewing guides.

-People with disabilities that have obtained a DEC Motor Vehicle Access Permit for People with Disabilities may also use an ATV to access the Forest Road and beyond for hunting opportunities and the Dam Road (the Lake Alice dyke) for fishing opportunities.
+People with disabilities who have obtained a DEC Motor Vehicle Access Permit for People with Disabilities may also use an ATV to access the nature trail and beyond for hunting opportunities and the Dam Road (the Lake Alice dike) for fishing opportunities.
 Both of these roads can be accessed by crossing a bridge located at the far end (the bottom of the "V") of the nature trail.

 Full Listing of DEC's Accessible Recreation Destinations

 Take Exit 41 of the Adirondack Northway (I-87).
 Turn west onto Miner Farm Road (Route 191), turn left if coming from the south or turn right if coming from the north.